jentery/engl429C/index.md

 What do we learn from mimicking the writing we read?

-Please identify an event or everyday occurrence from this term (something, for instance, that just happened to you or something you do routinely) and write about 500 words about it in the style or voice of an assigned novel.
+Please identify an event or everyday occurrence from this term (something, for instance, that just happened to you or something you do routinely) and write roughly 500 words about it in the style or voice of an assigned novel.
 Please also write about 300 words reflecting on what you learned about the novel (in particular) and fiction (in general) from this act of mimicry.

 Here are some questions to help you get started:

 * How would you describe the style or voice of the novel you're about to mimic?
 Where possible, pick precise adjectives to describe it.
 * If the novel had (has?) a personality, then what would it be, or how would you describe it?
 * Which passages do you find most compelling?
 Why?
 * How long are the sentences?
 The paragraphs?
 * When is the novel specific or detailed?
 When is it vague?
 Why?
 * What kind of vocabulary is used?
 * How is dialogue written or expressed?
 * What tense is most common?
 * What types of literary devices and figurative language are preferred?
 * Do you notice any unique punctuation?
 * Does the writing tend to "record" or "capture" what happened, or does it project its own world?
 Or . . . ?
 * When does the novel make you laugh?
 Why?
 * When does the novel make you cry?
 Why?
 * When does the novel bore you?
 Why?
 * When can't you put the novel down?
 When do you put it down?
 Why?
-* What positions, perspectives, and experiences are represented by the novel?
+* What positions, perspectives, and experiences are represented by or in the novel?
 * How is the novel narrated?
 * How does it sound when you read it aloud?
 * With which assigned novel do you most identify?
 Least identify?
 To what degree is identification tied to mimicry?
 * How can you mimic the writing sincerely, without irony, parody, or appropriation?
-What or who should you *not* mimic?
+What or whom should you *not* mimic?

 If you choose this option, then feel free to write a short, creative piece of mimicry (500 words) based on your own, recent experiences, together with a reflection (300 words) on what you learned from the process.
 Of course, the reflection may be informal, written in the first person, and steeped in your own perceptions of the writing experience as well as your own relation to the selected novel.
 However, it should be precise and anchored in detail, and it should demonstrate some self-awareness of the decisions you made and their (potential) effects.
 The style of a compelling act of mimicry should be difficult to discern from the style of the original text, but the content should grounded in (or represent) *your* everyday life.